shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody : Adds execution permission to all users 8-James_bond : Takes away all group and user permissions and gives other users all permissions 9-John_Doe : Set file mode bit to 753
+10-mirror_permissions: Makes file hello permissions to the same as file olleh